fabienne088/immo-eliza-ml/README.md

     ```

 3. **Explore drafts Notebooks**:
     - The `drafts` directory contains Jupyter notebooks (`*.ipynb`) where you can see step by step cleaning, splitting and preprocessing of the data.
 Inluding try-outs of model training and evalution.
-Open these notebooks in Jupyter Notebook or JupyterLab to view the analyses and results.
+Open these notebooks in Jupyter Notebook or JupyterLab to view the regression analyses, model trainings and results.

 4. **Access models**:
     - The `models` directory contains a LinearRegression  and a RandomForestRegression model.
-Including training and evaluation.
+Including training, prediction and evaluation.

 5. **Work with Data**:
     - The `data` directory contains the dataset used for preprocessing.
-You can find both raw and clean versions of the dataset.
+You can find both original and clean versions of the dataset.
 Explore the data files to understand their structure and contents.

 ## ⏱️ Timeline
 This project took form in six days.